Classic female blues: 1920s

 The most popular of the classic blues singers was Tennessee-born Bessie Smith, who first recorded in 1923.
 Known as the "Empress of the Blues", she possessed a large voice with a "T'ain't Nobody's Bizness if I Do" attitude.
-Smith (who was unrelated to Mamie Smith) had toured on the T.O.B.A. circuit since 1912, originally as a chorus girl; by 1918 she was appearing in her own revue in Atlantic City, New Jersey.
+Smith was one of seven children born to Laura and William Smith.
+After her parents died, Smith was raised by her aunt, living in poverty.
+The first recorded performance of Smith was in 1909 when she was 14 years old.
+Smith (who was unrelated to Mamie Smith) later toured on the T.O.B.A. circuit starting in 1912, originally as a chorus girl; by 1918 she was appearing in her own revue in Atlantic City, New Jersey.
 She struggled initially to be recorded—three companies turned her down before she was signed by Columbia.
-She eventually became the highest-paid black artist of the 1920s and recorded over 160 songs.
+She eventually became the highest-paid black artist of the 1920s, selling millions of records and recording over 160 songs.
+Smith attracted a large number of white people to her performances as well, however, her music explored the struggles of working-class black women.

 Ma Rainey, whose popularity in the South was unrivaled, was little known in the cities of the North until 1923, when she made her first recordings.
 She and Bessie Smith brought about a change in the style of the classic blues, as audiences came to prefer their rougher, earthier sound to that of the lighter-voiced, more refined blues singers who had preceded them on record.
+Lyrically, their songs explored themes of love, sexuality, work, drinking and domestic violence, themes that were not talked about widely before classic female blues.
 Rainey recorded over 100 songs, 24 of them her own compositions.
-According to the jazz historian Dan Morgenstern, "Bessie Smith (and all the others who followed in time) learned their art and craft from Ma, directly or indirectly."
+According to the jazz historian Dan Morgenstern, "Bessie Smith (and all the others who followed in time) learned their art and craft from Ma, directly or indirectly".

 Other classic blues singers who recorded extensively until the end of the 1920s were Ida Cox, Clara Smith, Sara Martin and Victoria Spivey and her cousin Sippie Wallace.
 Spivey, inspired by a Mamie Smith performance to become a blues singer, achieved overnight success in 1926, when Okeh released her first recording, her original "Black Snake Blues".
 In 1929 she appeared in the first all-black talking film.